VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 > **BharathPersona:** A frequent comment about CQRS projects is the
 > difficulty in understanding how all of the pieces fit together,
-> especially if there are a large number of commands an events in the
+> especially if there is a large number of commands and events in the
 > system.
 Often, you can perform some static analysis on the code to
 > determine where events and commands are handled, but it is more
 > difficult to automatically determine where they originate.
 At a